 How to Protect Your Basement from Water Damage

-Regardless of the source, the average cost of a water damage insurance claims is nearly $7,000, and over the span of a U.S. based basement’s lifetime, 98 percent will experience some type of water damage, according to Water Damage Defense.
+Regardless of the source, the average cost of a water damage insurance claim is nearly $7,000, and over the span of a U.S.-based basement’s lifetime, 98 percent will experience some type of water damage, according to Water Damage Defense.
 You may not be able to stop non-weather-related water damage from occurring in your home indefinitely, but there are preventive measures to take to help safeguard your space and possessions.

 Know the Water Source